 The liability for long service leave is recognised in the provision for employee benefits and measured as the present value of expected future payments to be made in respect of services provided by employees up to the reporting date using the projected unit credit method.

 Consideration is given to the expected future salaries and wage levels, experience of employee departures and periods of service.

-(m) Leases
+(m) Changes in accounting policies